 Each comma separated value in the string must be either an integer or a character

-representing null
+'#' representing null pointer.

 You may assume that the input format is always valid, for example it could never contain two consecutive commas such as